angristan/awesome-stars/README.md

 - [dmtrKovalenko/odiff](https://github.com/dmtrKovalenko/odiff) - The fastest pixel-by-pixel image visual difference tool in the world.
 - [revery-ui/revery](https://github.com/revery-ui/revery) - :zap: Native, high-performance, cross-platform desktop apps - built with Reason!

-## Rich Text Format

-- [github/dmca](https://github.com/github/dmca) - Repository with text of DMCA takedown notices as received.
-GitHub does not endorse or adopt any assertion contained in the following notices.
-Users identified in the notices are presumed innocent until proven guilty.
-Additional information about our DMCA policy can be found at

 ## Ruby